sockheadrps/rpaudio/docs/source/autoapi/rpaudio/index.rst

+      ..
+          !! processed by numpydoc !!

    .. py:property:: is_playing
       :type: bool

       Flag indicating whether the audio is currently playing.

+      Returns:
-      :returns: True if the audio is playing, False otherwise.
+          bool: True if the audio is playing, False otherwise.
-      :rtype: bool

       Example: